|Home | Network Reviews | Carrier Pros & Cons | Local Reports | Carrier Archives | Noise|

 & Tennessee Cellular Carrier Reviews

 General Kentucky & Tennessee Observations: AT&T has the best coverage in Kentucky and is tied for first in Tennessee.
 Verizon Wireless serves Tennessee well but only about half of Kentucky.
 US Cellular, one of our highest-rated carriers, serves most of eastern Tennessee, and if that includes your neighborhood, give them serious consideration.
 T-Mobile, with their new 4G LTE "Extended" coverage, offers excellent service across most of Kentucky with less coverage in rural Tennessee.
 Sprint has adequate coverage in populated areas and along major highways.
 The eastern part of Kentucky is particularly challenging with no winners or recommendations available.
 We do know that TracFone and StraightTalk work in some of those areas, as well as the rest of both states, with the ability to choose whichever carrier is available.
 There are a few small carriers that get good marks for serving their home area quite well.
+Coverage in the Great Smoky Mountains National Park is quite variable.
+Public records indicate good service near the entrances to the park but signals within the park are unreliable.

 Appalachian has good coverage along the Kentucky - Virginia border with a good selection of CDMA phones, including several Smart phones and data cards.
 They have a wide variety of a la carte plans that are priced above average.
 They charge extra for most Calling Features.
 Their Prepaid plans are expensive for so few features and they have misleading names: the "3G" plan is actually a "3GB" plan.
 It caught our eye when they claimed a "5G" plan.
 Since you can only order service on the phone or at the store we're sure there will be no confusion.
 They have upgraded much of their network to 4G LTE.